mikenrowland/kodecamp5.0/README.md

 - **Environment Management**: Separate configurations for different environments (development, staging, production) using environment variables.
 - **Security**: Sensitive information is managed using environment variables and Kubernetes Secrets.
 - **Documentation**: The project is well-documented to facilitate onboarding and maintenance.

+## Continuous Integration and Continuous Deployment

+Using Github actions we automate the process of seamlessly integrating new changes we make during the development lifecycle.
+We setup up our workflows in the different folders for the UI and Server; this ensures that the pipelines are triggered only when changes are made in these directories.
+The pipelines will be triggered with each push or pull request action.
+Also with the images pushed to Dockerhub, we always have a working version of the app ready to be deployed.